JSTOR-Labs/juncture/examples/ve-map/README.md

 ## Map with flyto actions in essay text

 `flyto` actions can be used in the essay text to trigger an update in the map viewer.
 The action is triggered by a user mouse click or hover interaction with text that is "wrapped" with an HTML `span` tag defining the action.
-This paragraph used a map of <span data-mouseover-map-flyto="43,12.3,6">Italy</span> and includes actions causing the map to flyto <span class="flyto" data-click-map-flyto="41.893,12.483,10" data-mouseover-map-flyto="41.893,12.483,11">Rome</span> or <span data-mouseover-map-flyto="45.440, 12.332, 13">Venice</span> when the mouse hovers over the text.
+This paragraph used a map of <span data-mouseover-map-flyto="43,12.3,6">Italy</span> and includes actions causing the map to flyto <span data-click-map-flyto="41.893,12.483,10" data-mouseover-map-flyto="41.893,12.483,11">Rome</span> or <span data-mouseover-map-flyto="45.440, 12.332, 13">Venice</span> when the mouse hovers over the text.
 <param ve-map center="43,12.3" zoom="6">

 ```markdown